Birdwatching in Alberta

 We're experienced amateurs who enjoy bird watching and photography.
 We live on a minor spring migration flyway, in the countryside near Beaverhill Lake (about one hour south east of Edmonton) Alberta.
 We welcome inquiries for information and would enjoy providing visitors with locations, species lists, travel hints and coffee.

-G Popp Kramer Pond Anytime
+G Popp Kramer Pond Anytime English

-L O'Connor Medicine Hat/Empress Anytime English
+L Munro Empress Anytime English

-I live about 90 miles north of Medicine Hat along the Alberta/Sask border in a small town called Empress, so the area i can tour is Medicine Hat, Brooks, Oyen and Empress.
-I have been birding for about 10 years, familiar with sounds of birds as well, example grasshopper sparrows...which can be hard to see if you dont hear them 1st.
-I work 3 days week, but with enough notice I can tour fellow birders.
+I have been birding for about 30 years, familiar with sounds of birds as well, for example grasshopper sparrows...which can be hard to see if you don't hear them 1st.

 Professional Guides